COOL GAY MOVIES | GAY RIGHTS | GAY LIFE | GAY HISTORY | GAY BOOKS | & M/M ROMANCE |

 As a reviewer Mr. Voinov finds a great deal to admire and many things to critique.
 But that's the way it goes in literary criticism, folks.
 Check Speak Its Name's fascinating website & review lists, plus read Mr. Voinov's full 2-page critique at :-

-This non-profit blog claims no credit for the images or text featured here.
-All media content is copyright to its respective owner, with many thanks for this opportunity to study, review, & promote their work.
+This non-monetarized/non-profit blog claims no credit for the images or text featured here.
+All media content is copyright to its respective owners, with many thanks for this opportunity to study, review, & promote their work.
 Content is credited where a credit is available.
 Links to originating sources are provided.
 Material will be removed on request for anyone who perceives their copyright is infringed.
+(Use contact email address provided at opening page.)

 Copyright Disclaimer under Section 107 of the Copyright Act 1976 (USA).
 This allowance is made for "Fair Use" (or "Fair Dealing"), including non-profit, educational, or personal, and allows the re-broadcast of copyright materials for the purpose of commentary, criticism, and education.
 Further disclaimer under the Speech Act of 2010 (USA).
 No copyright infringement intended.

-COOL GAY STUFF & its url of M/M ROMANCE NOVELS make no claims as to the sexual orientation of any person mentioned or pictured or assumed in this blog.
+COOL GAY STUFF & its url of M/M ROMANCE NOVELS make no claims as to the sexual orientation of any person mentioned, pictured, or assumed in this blog.

 Bye bye, for now from George Gardiner's COOL GAY STUFF ...